geevi/geevi.github.io_bk/_posts/2014-12-22-approximation-limits.md

-In the previous [blog post](/2014/puzzles.html), we saw that computer as we know it cannot help in solving many puzzles and some of these puzzle need to be solved routinely.
+In the previous [blog post](/2014/puzzles.html), we saw that computer as we know it cannot help in solving many puzzles.
+But some of these puzzles need to be solved routinely in real life programs.
 So should we give up hope?
 Is there another way out?

 One way out, is to relax the conditions that is required of the solutions.